 To the southwest of the Outer Banks and Ocracoke Island, the beloved Crystal Coast awaits with a similar variety of options out of Beaufort (try Hawk Charters), Morehead City (Breakwater Charters) and Atlantic Beach.
 Down in the Wilmington area, offshore fishing operators head out of Wrightsville Beach and Carolina Beach for a wide range of nearby fishing options.
 Try Deep Sea Express Charters, A Fine Line Fishing Charters, or Fillet & Release Fishing Charters.

 North Carolina’s Brunswick Islands also feature a number of offshore fishing options, with boats based in Southport, Oak Island, Holden Beach, Ocean Isle Beach and Calabash.
 Options: Oak Island Fishing Charters, Fugitive Fishing Charters or Ollie Raja Charters.

 Those with less time, inclination or a budget for heading offshore should also consider one or more of the state’s great array of piers.
-A total of 19 different piers create “offshore” fishing access across coastal North Carolina, meaning lots more fish are within your range.
+More than 15 different piers create “offshore” fishing access across coastal North Carolina, meaning lots more fish are within your range.
 Of course, surf fishing remains an excellent option as well.